geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 Yeah, really looking forward to the schedule getting better, getting new gradient merge.
 I worked a lot last week on
 There is a change to the API.
-We still have .backwards, so we're not just pushing the new gradient API.
+We still have.backwards, so we're not just pushing the new gradient API.
 People from PyTorch talked me out of it.
 But we won't be able to compute a backward pass if you've realized the forward tensor.
 I don't think this is too much of a limitation, but it did require updating to a few tasks.